jbruce12000/kiln-controller/troubleshooting.md

  +-----+-----+---------+------+---+----++----+---+------+---------+-----+-----+
  | BCM | wPi |   Name  | Mode | V | Physical | V | Mode | Name    | wPi | BCM |
  +-----+-----+---------+------+---+---Pi 3---+---+------+---------+-----+-----+
+'''

+make sure the mode for all GPIO pins you want to test have a Mode of IN if not, set the mode for each..

+# set BCM pin 4 as an input
+gpio -g mode 4 input

+# verify it got set correctly using
+gpio readall

+# enable pull-down resistor for pin 4 to make sure V stays
+# zero when nothing is connected to the input
+gpio -g mode 4 down

 watch gpio readall